 There are many reasons for individuals to lose hair.
 Every type of hair loss is treated differently so it's essential to get a correct diagnosis.
-In the list below, Dr. Donovan outlines the different types of hair loss.
+The following are handouts for our patients.
+These provide an alphabetical overview of various patient diagnoses.

 This is a common type of hair loss condition that mainly affects black women.
 CCCA usually starts in the mid-to-late 30s.
 Affected women may have no symptoms or or may notice itching or burning in the central region of the scalp (i.e. the crown).
 Hair loss then slowly progresses outwards from the central scalp over time leading to permanent hair loss.

 Patients undergoing chemotherapy commonly experience hair loss.
 Temporary hair loss occurs with over 60 % of chemotherapy drugs.
 However, permanent hair loss is much less common.
 Certain drugs have been reported to have an increased chance of causing permanent chemotherapy induced hair loss (or PCIA).
 These include: TAXANES (docetaxel, paclitaxel) used to treat breast cancer, BUSULFAN used to treat acute myelogenous leukaemia, CISPLATIN used to treat lung cancer and other cancers, ETOPOSIDE used to treat many cancers, CYCLOPHOSPHAMIDE, and THIOTEPA.